LTW85/Etherium-Forecast-Project/README.md

 ## Data
 Data for this project is collected daily from Yahoo Finance and concerns daily close prices for the ETH-USD market.
-The data is cleaned and missing price values and dates are filled in (though Prophet can function well with missing data).
+The data is cleaned and missing price values as well as dates are filled in (though Prophet can function well with missing data).

 ## Hyper-parameter Tuning, Cross-validation, and Automation